 A course that includes readings, research, and discussions of such topics as classroom management, discipline, lesson plans, grading, and effective teaching.
 This course is only offered in the fall; thus, those students who will student teach in the spring must take this course the fall prior to student teaching and those students who will student teach in the fall must take this course a year prior to student teaching.
-(Prerequisite: Admission to the School of Education and approval for Student Teaching)
+(Prerequisite: Admission to the Moore School of Education)